 - Treat tenants respectfully and fairly without discriminating against them on a basis of their protected classes.

 - Evict tenants through the judicial eviction process in Oklahoma.

 Tenants’ Rights & Responsibilities in Oklahoma

-Oklahoma tenants have the following rights under state law.
+Tenants have the following rights under Oklahoma law.
 This includes the right to: